PeachScript/vue-infinite-loading/docs/guide/configure-load-msg.md

 </infinite-loading>
 ```

 Unlike other slots, the default value for the `error` slot will provide a retry button for users to load data again.
-If you want to impletement a retry button for users when you customize the `error` slot, you can use the [`slot-scope`](https://vuejs.org/v2/api/index.html#slot-scope) feature, like this:
+If you want to implement a retry button for users when you customize the `error` slot, you can use the [`slot-scope`](https://vuejs.org/v2/api/index.html#slot-scope) feature, like this:

 ``` html
 <infinite-loading>